 How we can help

-To begin, we will evaluate your condition with high-tech equipment to ascertain your suitability for chiropractic treatment.
+To begin, we will evaluate your condition with high-tech equipment to ascertain your suitability for chiropractic care treatment.
 If your condition can benefit from this treatment, we will schedule you in promptly so that treatment can begin immediately.

 We use hands-on manipulation coupled with other treatment plans to reduce your pain.
 The musculoskeletal structure of the body must be properly aligned in order for the body to heal on its own.
 The spine is the center of focus, so if done correctly, the body should heal on its own without surgery or any other medication.